duanebester/i2c-bus/README.md

 - cmd - command code
 - length - an integer specifying the number of bytes to write (max 32)
 - buffer - the [Buffer](https://nodejs.org/dist/latest/docs/api/buffer.html)
-instance containing the data to write (must conatin at least length bytes)
+instance containing the data to write (must contain at least length bytes)
 - cb - completion callback

 Asynchronous I2C block write (not defined by the SMBus specification).
 Writes a